 There are different Protection settings dependent upon the System voltage at which the Power Generating Module is connected (LV or HV).

 Protection settings for a larger Power Stations and any connection at 132kV must be considered on an individual basis and be consistent with Grid Code requirements.
-Loss of Mains protection will only be permitted at these sites if sanctioned by NGC.
+Loss of Mains protection will only be permitted at these sites if sanctioned by NGESO.

 For the purposes of DPC 7.4.3 the date of commissioning of a Power Generating Module is the date on which the tests required by DPC 7.4.9 have been complete to the DNO’s satisfaction.